-The English and Interdisciplinary Studies department at SDSU offers a range of composition courses—from basic to advanced.
+The School of English and Interdisciplinary Studies at SDSU offers a range of composition courses—from basic to advanced.
 While each serves a particular purpose within the curriculum, all promote critical thinking and the core principles of good prose that are essential to writing well at the college level and beyond.

 While activities and assignments will vary from one composition course to the next, two closely related objectives are central to all such courses at SDSU.
 The first is that students learn to think critically and to analyze the subjects they write about; the second, that students learn to write well about those subjects.